geerlingguy/ansible-role-test-vms/README.md

 It should take a few minutes to download each of the base boxes the first time, but after that, it takes about a minute to boot each VM, then run the playbook with your role(s).

+After testing a role, you can destroy the four VMs with `vagrant destroy -f`.
+You can also just build one particular VM with `vagrant up ubuntu1204` (as an example), or re-run the ansible playbook with `vagrant provision ubuntu1204`.

 ## License

 MIT